Free (television host): Early life and career

-Maxwell, Alicia Keys, Janet Jackson, and Beyonce.
+Maxwell, Alicia Keys, Janet Jackson, and Beyoncé.

 In 2003, Free began to record a full-length debut studio album titled, Pressure Free, which was expected to be released in Spring of 2008.
 Free went on to promote the album and release rumored singles via underground mixtapes from early 2003 throughout 2007.
 A rumored single, Uh Huh, featuring Busta Rhymes, leaked via Internet in the aspiration of she, again generating rumors for the album.
 Contributors for the debut included Faith Evans, Bink, Scott Storch, Rockwilder, Kanye West, Just Blaze, Rah Digga, Timbaland, and Missy Elliott.
 As of 2012, there is no confirmation if the album will be released.

 On December 1, 2009, Clear Channel Radio's Power 105.1 (WWPR-FM, New York) had (along with added R&B, hip hop, and old-school jams) announced that Malikha Mallette would move to co-host on The Ed Lover Show, from 5:30 AM until 9:30 AM; meanwhile, DJ Envy would be Power 105.1's new afternoon personality, between 2:00 PM and 6:00 PM on weekdays.
 The announcement was made by Cadillac Jack, Power 105.1's program director.
 Free stated on her Twitter page, "Ok that's a Tuesday morning for ya: As of now I will no longer be heard on Power 105 in the A.M.: NY thanks for the laughs..rock on."

 In October 2010, Free returned to BET once again to produce and star in 106 & Park’s two-episode anniversary show, titled 106 & Park: 10 Years & Counting and 106 & Park: The Celebration, 10 Years Live!.
 Both shows earned the highest 106 & Park ratings in BET history.

 She could also be seen yet again on BET, as a presenter at the inaugural Black Girls Rock! on November 7, 2010.

 On May 9, 2011, Free began co-hosting The Big Tigger Morning Show on “The People’s Station” WPGC (95.5 FM), serving the regions of Washington, D.C., Maryland, and Northern Virginia; she hosted alongside Darian "Big Tigger" Morgan from 6:00 AM until 10:00 AM, weekdays.
 Several months later, Big Tigger was fired, and Free continued the morning radio show without him.

-On December 19, 2014, Free again returned to BET, hosting the final episode of 106 & Park, titled "The Final Act" (with Bow Wow, Terrence J and Rocsi).
+On December 19, 2014, Free again returned to BET, hosting the final episode of 106 & Park, titled "The Final Act" (with A. J. Calloway, Bow Wow, Terrence J and Rocsi).